karajensen/cloth-simulator/readme.txt

+• Create wall collisions logic
 • GJK collision detection
 • Octree spacial partitioning
 • Video/update folio

-• Move cloth to scene
+• Clean algorithm to generate root/children
-• Add update function to cloth for octree scaling/positioning
+• Collision models know what partition they are in for diagnostics

 On collision update, calls octree update
     Check if object is still in partition